Second Chance Work for Ex-Convicts

 A felony arrest record, by itself, is not an instant disqualification from employment in many companies, but you do have to find them.
 Many businesses will have official or unofficial policies against hiring convicted felons, even though this practice may be illegal under EEOC rules.
 The nature of the conviction, and the amount of time since the crime took place, may determine the type of work you can get, and unfortunately there are some felony categories that will make it impossible to get a job with a typical employer.

 For felons, finding a job after incarceration can be quite difficult, especially if one of the conditions of your release is not to associate with other felons, so you may not be able to work in some industries like trucking if other former felons are in the same field.
+Often the positions of your parole dictate that you find gainful employment within a few weeks of getting out, but it can be tough to get meaningful work in many positions outside the day labor and unskilled work market.
+However, there are agencies who will place felons in the employment marketplace.
+Additionally, your parole officer or other counselors may be able to point you in the right direction.

 Some Charities Help